Our Equality Ethos

 We are not just being nosey - asking questions can help us to improve the services we deliver to our communities and to you.

-If through monitoring, we find certain groups of people are not using certain services, we can address this to make sure everyone gets fair and equal access to our services – regardless of their age, disability, gender, race, religion / belief or sexual orientation.
+If through monitoring, we find certain groups of people are not using certain services, we can address this to make sure everyone gets fair and equal access to our services – regardless of their age, disability, sex, gender reassignment, race/ethnicity, religion/belief, or sexual orientation.

 We need to be confident in asking these questions of our residents or customers in our day-to–day roles, whether over the phone or in person.